- Search The Registry

-Grimke graduated at the head of his class in 1870, and began to study law, attending Howard University in 1874.
-At this time he felt called to the ministry, re-enrolled at Princeton Theological Seminary where he graduated in 1878.
+Grimke graduated at the head of his class in 1870 and began to study law, attending Howard University in 1874.
+At this time, he felt called to the ministry and re-enrolled at Princeton Theological Seminary, where he graduated in 1878.
 He began his ministry at the 15th Street Presbyterian Church in Washington, D.C.
 He married Charlotte L. Forten of Philadelphia.
 Though he had a short working rapport at a church in Jacksonville, FL, Grimke remained at 15th Street until 1928.

 He sided with Du Bois at the Carnegie Hall Conference in 1906, which led to the Niagara Movement and the NAACP.
-In 1923, he created a storm of controversy by his Howard University School of Religion convocation address, “What Is the Trouble with Christianity Today?”
-Here he denounced groups like the YMCA and the “federation of white churches” for the racist policies while challenging the sincerity of the faith of many political leaders.
-A true spiritual leader with a conviction for his people, Francis Grimke lived in Washington, D.C. until his death in 1937.
+In 1923, he created a controversy with his Howard University School of Religion convocation address, “What Is the Trouble with Christianity Today?”
+Here he denounced groups like the YMCA and the “federation of white churches” for their racist policies while challenging the sincerity of the faith of many political leaders.
+A true spiritual leader with a conviction for his people, Francis Grimke, lived in Washington, D.C. until his death in 1937.